ks-ahmed/deploying-nginx-server-on-aws-ec2-instance/README.md

 # Nginx on AWS EC2 with DNS routing using Cloudflare.

-This project demonstrates designing and deploying of a real-world networked web-app by deploying an NGINX web server on an Amazon Web Service (AWS) EC2 instance and making it accessible via a custom domain using Cloudflare DNS.
+This project demonstrates the designing and deploying of a real-world networked web-app by deploying an NGINX server on an Amazon Web Service (AWS) EC2 instance and making it accessible via a custom domain using Cloudflare DNS.

 ---

 ## Overview

   - Designing and deploying cloud-based network infrastructure.
-  - Understanding the core components of web traffic, server configuration, and DNS.
+  - Solidifying the core components of web traffic, server configuration, and DNS.
   - Registering and configuring a custom domain with proper DNS records.

 ---